matter-labs/zksync-web-era-docs/docs/api/js/types.md

 ## `TransactionReceipt`

-Interface representation of transaction receipt containing various fields.
+Interface representation of transaction receipt that extends from `ethers.TransactionReceipt` with additional fields.

 - `l1BatchNumber`: `number`;
 - `l1BatchTxIndex`: `number`;